 Light pollution is a world wide problem that affects us and future generations.
 If you are interested in finding out more about light pollution and what you can do to help, check out these articles: Reduce Light Pollution, How to Take Action to Prevent Light Pollution and 5 ways you can reduce light pollution.

 We can indeed see the Milky Way from Jamaica once conditions are right and the location is free of light pollution.
 The best time to search for it if you have never seen it before, is in August during a New Moon with the aid of one of the mobile applications which I've previously listed.
-For those who are in doubt that these pictures may be real, here is my a first ever Milky Way timelapse captured in Jamaica.

 No comments posted.